 What are the first steps?

 - Review CEPH’s Accreditation Criteria (for schools and programs or standalone baccalaureate programs) to ensure that you understand what the expectations for accreditation will be.

 - Review CEPH’s Procedures Manual, with particular attention to the section that describes the application process.

 - E-mail or call CEPH staff.
-Kristen Varol regularly works with schools and programs as they prepare the IAS.
-She or another staff member will be pleased to answer your questions and help you understand the process and can ensure that you receive notices about upcoming CEPH technical assistance presentations or webinars.
+We will be pleased to answer your questions and help you understand the process and can ensure that you receive notices about upcoming CEPH technical assistance presentations or webinars.

 - If needed, request a consultation visit to begin your planning process.

 - Use the IAS template for SPHs, PHPs or SBPs to prepare your submission and mail your IAS review fee to the CEPH office.

 How do I submit an IAS?